emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 Whenever you learn a Fighting Move or Flourish with the Polymorph and Spell traits, it loses the Spell trait.
 In addition, when you Perform a Flourish with the Polymorph trait, you gain 2d6 temporary hit points that lasts for 1 minute or until the Flourish's effect ends, whichever comes last.

-### Natural Leader
-You're naturally good at getting people to listen to you and to follow your advice, or commands.

 ### Pistol prodigy
 You're extremely deadly when armed with a single firearm.